jht1493/ICM-2020-Code/weeks/03_interaction.md

 Let's recap, explore, and experiment with the concepts introduced in this session.

-## Ex 3.1 Variables circleX
+## Ex 3.1 Variable circleX

 Recall from the last session we used a variable `circleX` to animate a circle moving across the screen.
+When the circle reaches the right edge of the canvas it disappears.

 ```
   circle(circleX, 150, 64);